-If you are the part of a large office or some institution, then you must be connected to a network printer for data sharing.
+If you are part of a large office or some institution, then you must be connected to a network printer for data sharing.
 Since each printer has a unique IP address, so for safety and required file sharing it is necessary to know the printer IP address of your required network printer.

 Read Also to troubleshoot the IP address Conflict over a network.